qwazer/db2-scheme2ddl/README.md

 ### How to start with minimal configuration ###
 Java must be installed on your computer.
-For exporting oracle scheme you must provide
+For exporting db2 scheme you must provide
   * DB connection string
   * output directory